 John Kitchin completed his B.S. in Chemistry at North Carolina State University.
 He completed a M.S. in Materials Science and a PhD in Chemical Engineering at the University of Delaware in 2004 under the advisement of Dr. Jingguang Chen and Dr. Mark Barteau.
 He received an Alexander von Humboldt postdoctoral fellowship and lived in Berlin, Germany for 1 1/2 years studying alloy segregation with Karsten Reuter and Matthias Scheffler in the Theory Department at the Fritz Haber Institut.
 Professor Kitchin began a tenure-track faculty position in the Chemical Engineering Department at Carnegie Mellon University in January of 2006.
 He was awarded a DOE Early Career award in 2010 to investigate multifunctional oxide electrocatalysts for the oxygen evolution reaction in water splitting using experimental and computational methods.
 He received a Presidential Early Career Award for Scientists and Engineers in 2011.
 He is currently a Full Professor.

-His CV can be found here.
+His CV can be found here